 The World Health Organization (WHO) reported cesarean deliveries between 10% and 15%, which rates are increasing in different parts of the world [5].
 In Iran, the delivery rate for cesarean delivery between 2010-2013 is between 41.9 and 48.4, which is approximately 3-4 times the global health standard [6].
 Normally, lack of confidence in normal delivery, fear of labor pain and incompatibility with it are the main reasons for planned cesarean section, which changes the daily life of pregnant women [7].
 The availability of compatibility techniques for nulliparous pregnant women such as respiratory skills, distraction from pain, relaxation, and recognition of the condition and position of the pain can lead to high self-efficacy and reduce stress, anxiety and fear of delivery [8].
-There is a close relationship between fear of delivery, ability, self-efficacy and the choice of normal delivery.
+There is a close relationship between fear of delivery.
 So self-efficacy as a personal resource makes it easy to adapt [9].